DigitalSlideArchive/HistomicsTK/README.rst

 dearth of mature open-source tools for the management, visualization and quantitative analysis of the massive and rapidly growing collections of data in the domain of digital pathology.
-This is precisely the gap that we aim fill with the development of HistomicsTK.
+This is precisely the gap that we aim to fill with the development of HistomicsTK.

 Developed in coordination with the `Digital Slide Archive`_ and `large_image`_, HistomicsTK aims to serve the needs of both